Use our formal awards to recognise and celebrate your members and volunteers

 Nominations: Nominations should include a brief outline why the person should receive the award.
 Any adult can nominate a Senior Section member but nominations can also come from her peers.

-Application process: Completion of County Award Application form and submitted to Chair of County awards by date advised annually
+Application process: Completion of County Award nomination form and submitted to Chair of County awards by date advised bi annually

 County Awards Available All Year Round